emsesp/EMS-ESP32/README.md

 ## Getting Started

-1. Build the circuit (or purchase a ready built one from Kees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20)).
+1. Build the circuit (or purchase a ready built one from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20)).
 2. Connect the EMS to the circuit and the RX/TX to the ESP8266 on pins D7 and D8.
 The EMS connection can either be the 12-15V AC direct from the EMS (split from the Thermostat if you have one) or from the Service Jack at the front.
 Again bbqkees has a nice explanation [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).
 3. Optionally connect the three LEDs to show RX and TX traffic and Error codes to pins D1, D2, D3 respectively.
 I use 220 Ohm pull-down resistors.
 The pins are configurable in ``boiler.ino``.
 See the explanation below in the **code** section.
 3. Build and upload the firmware to an ESP8266 device.
 Make sure you set the MQTT and WiFi credentials.
 If you're not using MQTT leave the MQTT_IP blank.
 The firmware supports OTA too and the default hostname is 'boiler' or 'boiler.' depending on the mdns resolve.